mazraa/home/README.md

 [![](https://bullsoncryptostreet.com/wp-content/uploads/2018/07/blockchain-technology_fullwidth.jpg)](https://www.mazraa.io/)

-# Mazraa - P2P Cloud Capacity in the Middle East
+# Mazraa Cooperative is a founding digital capacity farmer on the ThreeFold Grid.

 ## Mission

-To support the expansion of a global P2P Cloud powered by the ThreeFold Network in order to empower humanity with an internet platform that is accessible, data sovereign, and energy conscious.
+To support the expansion of the ThreeFold Peer to Peer Cloud; a responsible internet backed by neutral, energy efficient and decentralised internet capacity that empowers humanity with a responsible internet platform that is affordable and accessable to all.

 ## About
-Mazraa is a founding farm and cooperative on the ThreeFold Network.
+Mazraa is a founding farm and cooperative on the ThreeFold Grid.
 Mazraa supports ThreeFold Foundation's mission to create a Responsible Internet for All, one that is accessible, affordable and energy efficient.
 We are the first founding farmer on the network and also contribute to ThreeFold's global adoption by hosting development capacity for ThreeFold Tech developers, supporting the promotion and growth of the global community through contributed marketing resources and funding.
 We believe it's time for the internet to have a major upgrade for the people and our planet.

 ## Data Capacity
-Mazraa's capacity pool was launch on March 2017 in Dubai, United Arab Emirates and was officially the first active internet capacity farmer on the network.
-In the early first quarter of 2019, developers will be able to access Mazraa's data center capacity to host decentralized application development.
+Mazraa's capacity pool was launched on March 2017 in Dubai, United Arab Emirates and was officially the first active internet capacity farmer on the network.
+In the early first quarter of 2019, developers started to access Mazraa's data center capacity to host decentralized application development.
 We believe that with support from global capacity farmers, developers, and the community, we will collaboratively build a responsible internet and digital economy for all.

 ## Purchase Capacity